jpenney/use-google-libraries/README.txt

 == References ==

-Parts of this plugin (specificly, the dropping of the micro number) were inspired by John Blackbourn's
+Parts of this plugin (specificly, the dropping of the micro number, which has since been removed for better caching performance) were inspired by John Blackbourn's
 **[Google AJAX Libraries](http://lud.icro.us/wordpress-plugin-google-ajax-libraries/)**,
 which has very similar goals to this plugin.